Fill your College Details

 1. Arrival Times:

-• Previous Code: Considers specific arrival times.
-It needs to be checked whether a process has arrived or not before its execution
+• Previous Code: Taken into consideration specific arrival times.
+This needs to be checked to make sure it is appropriate to execute the process once it has arrived to execute.

-• Current Code: Assumes all processes arrive simultaneously (arrival time = 0), simplifying the logic.
+• Current Code: All processes can be assumed to arrive simultaneously (arrival time = 0) to simplify the logical processing of processes.

 2. Idle CPU Handling: